HPCRL/Ansor-AF-DS/README.md

 ## Introduction

-This repository contains the figures and code Ansor_AF_DS for the paper ICS'24: "Accelerated Auto-Tuning of GPU Kernels for Tensor Computations".
+This repository contains the figures, tables data and Ansor_AF_DS source in the paper ICS'24: "Accelerated Auto-Tuning of GPU Kernels for Tensor Computations".

 ```
 .